simonszu/dosage-docker/README.md

 ## Usage
 Mount `/Comics` to your host, this is where dosage downloads stuff to.
 Point your webserver to this directory.
+Set the `TZ` environment variable to your timezone.
+Default is `Europe/Berlin`.

 ## Add comics
 Start the container.